 -

 An essential characteristic of the Living Lab methodology is the user-centric approach, with involvement of all relevant actors and end-users.
-The specific actors will change depending on the focus, objective, and context of the Living Lab, but all the actors can be classified according to the Quadruple Helix Model which is an extension of the typical Public Private Partnership.
+The specific actors will vary depending on the focus, objective, and context of the Living Lab.
+These can be stakeholders and representatives from all sectors of society:

 - What is covered when engaging in a Living Lab project?